 The single-level alternative could also be combined with a grand new entrance on Eighth Avenue and the light-filled West Train Hall built in the space currently occupied by Madison Square Garden’s 5,600-seat Hulu Theater.
 We would first need to purchase the theater from MSG.

-The re-envisioning of the existing Penn Station is a key part of the initiative Governor Cuomo announced in January 2020, to create the Empire Station Complex.
+The re-envisioning of the existing Penn Station is a key part of the initiative former Gov. Andrew Cuomo announced in January 2020 to create the Empire Station Complex.
 This new, 21st-century transit complex on Manhattan's West Side will integrate the rebuilt existing Penn Station with an expanded, remodeled, and interconnected transportation hub to the south, and Moynihan Train Hall.
 It will also provide public realm improvements such as widened sidewalks, shared streets, bike parking, and more open space, and additional public transit improvements to the three subway stations near Penn Station.

 Input on these alternatives will inform how the MTA, Amtrak, and NJT advance the designs.
 The public is invited to comment via the form below.

 When an alternative is selected, the MTA, Amtrak, and NJT will work with federal partners on environmental review of the reconstruction of Penn Station as needed, in concert with ongoing public review, and also work with federal partners on an Environmental Impact Statement for Penn Expansion.